 - Corner Lot.
 A lot located at the intersection of two or more streets, where they intersect at an interior angle of not more than 175 degrees.
-If the intersection angle is more than 175 degrees, the lot is considered an interior lot. - Flag Lot.
+If the intersection angle is more than 175 degrees, the lot is considered an interior lot. - 2.
+Flag Lot.
 A lot having access from the building site to a public street by means of private right-of-way strip that is owned in fee. - 3.
 Interior Lot.
-A lot abutting only one street. - Key Lot.
+A lot abutting only one street. - 4.
+Key Lot.
 An interior lot that fronts on two streets and adjoins both the side and back property line of a corner lot. - 5.
 Reverse corner Lot.
 A corner lot, the rear of which abuts a key lot. - 6.
 Through Lot.
 A lot with frontage on two generally parallel streets.

-Figure 10-3 - Lot Types
+riguic 10-5 - Lot i